 Part 1: The value chain model

 We start by looking at a standard value chain in a very simple way.
 We basically have a core industry player, like an automobile manufacturer with clear suppliers in the upstream and distribution networks in the downstream.
-We assume that all companies in the value chain are coupled using supplier contracts and a level of integratedness.
-The integratedness is defined by several factors:

 - Communication interfaces, such as IT integrated purchasing and delivery tracking systems or simple processes of aligning expectations and executing on the exchange of goods.